nxp-qoriq-yocto-sdk/uspdcp/README.txt

 				--> Systems-tests in folder <system-tests>:
 					---> <test-scenario-poll-irq-napi>
-						 This is a two-thread test application that allows testing PDCP data plane and control plane with an option to select the ciphering and integrity check algorithms.
-						 Where available, processing result is checked against reference test vectors.
+						 This is a two-thread test application that allows testing PDCP data plane and control plane which testes all available combinations of protocol direction (Uplink/Downlink), protocol direction (Encapsulate/Decapsulate), with an option of selecting a random subset of these.
+All the obtained results are checked againsted pre-made reference testt vectors.
 						 Exercises all the available options for retrieving processed packets: poll, IRQ, NAPI.
 						 See <test-scenario-poll-irq-napi>/readme.txt for more details.